knipknap/better-tool-library/README.md

 ### Prerequisites

-- Better Tool Library (BTL) is compatible with FreeCAD 0.19, 0.21, and 0.22.
+- Better Tool Library (BTL) is compatible with any FreeCAD version greater than or equal to version 0.19.
 - If you installed FreeCAD from source, you may also need to install the [Python requirements](requirements.txt).
 If you are using the Appimage this step is not necessary, as BTL has no requirements that are not already included in the Appimage.

 ### Installation via the FreeCAD addon manager